Everything you need to know about 1099s

 Who do I consider contractors or subcontractors?

 Essentially, contractors or subcontractors are anyone you paid for services in the normal course of your business who is not an employee.
-This could include web designers, book cover designers, editors, business coaches, and any number of other types of individuals or businesses.
+This could include web designers, book cover designers, editors, business coaches, massage therapists, appointment setters, and any number of other types of individuals or businesses.

 I want to point out one key phrase above: in the normal course of business.
 You don’t have to issue 1099s for individuals or businesses that you paid for personal purposes.
 This means that you don’t need to send your pool maintenance man a 1099, unless you are calling this a business expense, which would be extremely unlikely.